jit0341/python-automation-projects/README.md

-# 🐍 Python Automation Projects — Freelance Portfolio
+🐍 Python Automation Projects — Freelance Portfolio

-A curated collection of **client-ready Python automation projects** focused on data collection, cleaning, processing, and reporting.

-This repository represents **real-world automation workflows**, not practice scripts.
+I build **production-ready Python automation solutions** that replace manual work with reliable scripts.

+This portfolio showcases **real client-style workflows** — data cleaning, SQL reporting, business automation, and repeatable report generation.

+Every project here is:
+• business-focused
+• execution-proven
+• structured for client delivery

+These are **not practice scripts**, but automation pipelines I use in freelance proposals and client demos.

 ---